Do you want to save some serious cash next month?

 During the last month that I did this money diet, I lost 6 pounds.
 Results will vary, of course, depending on your starting weight and how much you exercise, but it’s a great side benefit of saving money!

-I was not eating out during this period, so that is a savings of a lot of calories right there.
-No grabbing a meal at McDonalds or an ice cream treat at Dairy Queen, or over-eating at an Italian restaurant.
+I was not eating out during this period, so that saved me a lot of calories right there.
+No grabbing a meal at McDonald’s, an ice cream treat at Dairy Queen, or overeating at an Italian restaurant.

 I also have time to exercise more.
-I have a gym membership, and I can’t cancel it for a just for a month, so I take advantage of that “paid for” facility to swim and use the exercise equipment.
-This helps me to lose more weight, and also occupies more of my time so I am not tempted to buy stuff or go places where spending money is required.
+I have a gym membership, and since I can’t cancel it for just a month, I take advantage of that “paid for” facility to swim and use the exercise equipment.
+This helps me lose more weight and also occupies more of my time so I’m not tempted to buy stuff or go places where spending money is required.

 Advertisements

-I am an Amazon Prime member which enables me to watch free videos on my Kindle.
+I’m an Amazon Prime member, which enables me to watch free videos on my Kindle.
 The library also has videos and movies you can check out for free.

-One of the others things I do in the winter is to go to a conservatory that is nearby.
-It is wonderfully warm, humid, and filled with flowers and tons of greenery.
+One of the other things I do in the winter is visit a nearby conservatory.
+It is wonderfully warm, humid, and filled with flowers and greenery.
 It’s an oasis in the middle of a Midwest winter.
-They ask for a $2.00 donation, which I am happy to give for the convenience of being able to spend time there.
+They ask for a $2.00 donation, which I’m happy to give for the convenience of being able to spend time there.
 This is one of the reasons why I allow myself those small expenses occasionally.

-In the summer months it’s easier to come up with free things to spend my time doing because it’s warmer out.
-Walking, biking, rollerblading are all free and help to lose weight.
-I try to stay away from things like festivals where I know I am likely to spend money.
+In the summer months, it’s easier to come up with free activities because the warmer weather opens up many possibilities.
+Walking, biking, and rollerblading are all free and help with weight loss.
+I try to avoid events like festivals, where I know I’m likely to spend money.

-Other free things that come to mind are going on a picnic, hiking, going to a lake and swim, going to a nearby town to explore, taking digital photos, taking up gardening, walking a dog, or enjoying the sunshine from your lounge chair.
+Other free activities include going on a picnic, hiking, swimming at a lake, exploring a nearby town, taking digital photos, gardening, walking a dog, or simply enjoying the sunshine from your lounge chair.

 How Much Money Can You Save?

-In the past I have actually saved over $700.00 in a one-month period by putting myself on a financial diet and just saying “no” to all the unnecessary stuff.
+In the past, I’ve saved over $700 in a single month by sticking to a financial diet and saying “no” to all the non-essential stuff.

-Again, results will vary depending on your income, monthly bills, and the cost of food and gas in your city, but I’ve found that it’s a real eye-opener to see how much extra money I would have if I didn’t buy “stuff.”
+Of course, your results will vary based on your income, monthly bills, and the cost of food and gas in your area.
+But I’ve found it incredibly eye-opening to see how much extra money I have when I cut out buying “stuff.”

-Spending money only on necessities isn’t always fun, but the reason it works is because it’s only for a limited time.
+Spending money only on necessities isn’t always fun, but it’s effective because it’s temporary.

-It’s really not as hard as it may seem, but if thirty days just seems too long, start out with a weekend.
+It’s not as hard as it might seem.
+And if 30 days feels too long, start with a weekend.

 Commit to spending absolutely no money from Friday night to Monday morning.
 I did this recently on a cold winter weekend when I knew I wasn’t going anywhere.
-I spent the time at home taking care of all those things I’d been meaning to get caught up on.
+I spent the time at home taking care of all those things I’d been meaning to catch up on.

-If you are willing to commit to a financial diet and “just say no” to all extra spending for one month, your checkbook will surely be a little (or a lot!) more flush with cash!
+If you’re willing to commit to a financial diet and “just say no” to all extra spending for one month, your checkbook will surely be a little (or a lot!) more flush with cash!

 Guest Writer Bio: Dianne Swanson is a travel blogger who occasionally posts about saving money for travel.